 The Wasp: It's true!
 Thor lives in a magic kingdom, with a rainbow bridge, and I flied in a horse with wings!
 There were elves, giants and huge magic trees!

-It Only Works Once: Tony Stark only got to use the Thorbuster army once, as he mentions he left it with king Itri after the battle.
+It Only Works Once: Tony Stark only got to use the Thorbuster armor once, as he mentions he left it with king Itri after the battle.

 It's All About Me: The entire Kree empire think they have the right to conquer and enslave or destroy any other people they encounter.
 Anyone who even dares to resist is branded as "arrogant" and is usually wiped out.
 The only individual Kree who doesn't behave like a self-entitled douchebag is Captain Mar-Vell.